In This Article

-From engaging with authorised designers to finding out the must haves for a renovation, this guide has got it all!
+From engaging with authorised designers to finding out the must haves for a renovation, these HDB renovation tips are here to help you out!

-There are a few rules and legalities when it comes to renovating a resale flat.
-The homeowner is expected to acquire and be aware of the renovation guidelines and permits before making even the smallest changes.
-A permit is a written approval from the HDB.
-A renovation project without the permit is considered an unauthorised project.
+While renovating a resale flat, a few rules and legal requirements come into play.
+In this case the homeowner should follow the HDB renovation guidelines and acquire the permits before making even the smallest changes.
+Even if the HDB Home Improvement Programme is involved, it is important that the homeowner follows these guidelines.
+Any renovation project without the permit is considered an unauthorised project.
 Keep in mind that no changes can be made without a permit and the flat will have to be reinstated to its original condition.
 Moreover, a fine of $5000 can be levied on the homeowner.

 - Revamping of bathrooms: Unless necessary, redoing the tiles and walls in a HDB bathroom is a taxing task.
-Since these HDBs come with complete tiling, waiting a minimum of three years to renovate it is a must.
+Since they come with complete tiling, HDB renovation rules state that waiting a minimum of three years to renovate it is a must.
 This is because it takes three years for the waterproofing membrane to stabilise.

 - Installing air-conditioners: It’s important to get this task done by a Building and Construction Authority (BCA) trained professional.
 This is to ensure that the installation is carried out safely.

-- Flooring and walls treatments: Any changes to the previous flooring and walls will require a permit.
-For example, if you are installing new tiling in the kitchen that will require tearing up of the old flooring, you will need to obtain a permit and follow the guidelines.
+- Flooring and wall treatments: Any changes to the previous flooring and walls will require a permit.
+For example, if you are installing new tiling in the kitchen during an old HDB renovation, that will require tearing up of the old flooring.
+HDB renovation rules then require you to obtain a permit and follow the guidelines.
 Moreover, structural walls in the flat cannot be torn down.

-- Repositioning doors and windows: Although an uncommon renovation work, if you decide to change the position of your doors and windows, here;s what you should know.
+- Repositioning doors and windows: Although an uncommon home renovation work, if you decide to change the position of your doors and windows, here are some HDB renovation tips.
 Positioning of doors cannot change, especially if it requires hacking of structural walls.
-Whereas should you wish to change the position of windows in your home, you need a permit while keeping a few HDB guidelines in mind.
+Whereas should you wish to change the position of windows in your home, you need a permit while keeping a few HDB renovation guidelines in mind.
 Your new windows need to be the same dimensions as the old ones.
 Hinged windows should be 50-70 cm wide, whereas sliding windows should be 50-120 cm wide.

 It’s important to know that these guidelines enforce high-quality work while ensuring safety for the homeowners.

 There’s no denying that a renovation project requires ample time and resources.
-We are here to help you find out if you have the time and the budget for a renovation project over the next two points.
-Here are a few tips to keep in mind while allocating your budget:
+We are here to help you find out if you have the time and the budget for a renovation project.
+Here are a few HDB renovation tips to keep in mind while allocating your home renovation budget:

-- Set aside a majority of your budget for carpentry work.
+- Set aside a majority of your home renovation budget for carpentry work.
 For example, kitchen cabinets, wardrobes, storage units, etc are custom projects and will take up 40-50% of your budget.

 - A close second is the cost of loose furniture.